enferex/homingcanary/README.md

 Caveat
 ------
 * HC only looks 16 bytes from what it thinks is a stack canary.
-In fact, the return address can be further from the canary, but HC illustrates the attack.
 * HC requires root permissions to scan and manipulate a process' memory space.

 Reference